mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 ...

 November 30, 2022.
 I had a first date tonight with a guy named Trevor.
-He and I ate at a restaurant called Saida.
-He was from a small town in the middle of Utah and worked at a credit union.
+He was from a small town in the middle of Utah and worked for a credit union.
 "It's been a great place to work,” he said in the middle of our conversation.
 “I wouldn't say that I'd want to work there forever, but I've had positive experiences in the workplace.
 When I first met my manager, I told her that I was gay.
 She reacted so positively to it.
 She's my boss, my second mom, and my therapist.
-She's worked there for over 30 years, so I guess she has some of her own experiences.
+She's worked there for several years, so I guess she has some of her own experiences.
 I guess people can have opinions about a working mom when she had young kids, so she could somewhat understand my situation.
 She's really strong in the Church, but she’s been so supportive of me.
 I even told her that I was going on a date tonight, and she says she wants to hear all about it tomorrow."

 I smiled.
 “I’ve only come out to my best friend.
 It’s been less than a month since I’ve started dating.
 I’ve thought a lot about coming out to my family, but it hasn’t felt right.
 Have you come out to your family?”